-The College maintains an environment that aims to protect the health, safety and welfare of its students, faculty and staff by enforcing a drug-free environment.
-In compliance with this commitment and the Drug-Free Schools and Communities Act of 1989, the college recognizes any unlawful use, possession, manufacture, sale, or distribution of any illegal or controlled substance, including alcoholic beverages, as a violation of policy 1-35 (Student Conduct).
-Disciplinary action, as outlined in Policy 1-35, will be taken against any student who is found in violation of substance abuse on campus, off campus at college leased or owned facilities, or attending activities that are sponsored, initiated, authorized, or supervised by J. Sargeant Reynolds Community College.
-Policy 1-35 (Student Conduct) in its entirety can be found in the Office of Student Affairs, in the Student Handbook and at reynolds.edu/studentaffairs/policy.htm.
+Reynolds maintains an environment that aims to protect the health, safety and welfare of its students, faculty and staff by enforcing a drug-free environment.
+In compliance with this commitment and the Drug-Free Schools and Communities Act of 1989, Reynolds recognizes any unlawful use, possession, manufacture, sale, or distribution of any illegal or controlled substance, including alcoholic beverages, as a violation of policy 1-35 (Student Conduct).
+Disciplinary action, as outlined in Policy 1-35, will be taken against any student who is found in violation of substance abuse on campus, off campus at college leased or owned facilities, or attending activities that are sponsored, initiated, authorized, or supervised by Reynolds.
+Policy 1-35 (Student Conduct) in its entirety can be found in the Office of Student Affairs, in the Student Handbook and at reynolds.edu/student\services/policies.aspx.